Unity-Technologies/com.unity.probuilder/Documentation~/material-tools.md

 To set a quick Material, set a reference to a Material Asset you want to use as the quick Material.
 You can drag in the Asset from the Project view or use the object picker next to the reference property.

-If there's a face on a GameObject in the Scene that is already using the Material you want to set as quick, select that face and click the **Match Selection** button.
+If there's a face on a GameObject in the scene that is already using the Material you want to set as quick, select that face and click the **Match Selection** button.

 <a name="qapply"></a>